AdamVictory/Oaxaca-Taco-Bar/README.md

 + Balsamiq Wireframes - Software to create mockups and prototype designs.
 + Canva - Free design tool used to create my gif logo and hero banner image.
 + Am I responsive - Used to generate the website mockup.
-+ Pexels - Is the website I used to gain all imagery.
++ Pexels - Is the website I used to gain all imagery and videos.
 + Google Maps Generator - Used to embed my google maps url.
 + Coolers - Used to create my colour scheme.